-The Pinnacle is one of the most popular lookouts in Victoria and also one of the most challenging to reach.
-The easiest access trail is a 4.2-kilometre return hike that begins at Sundial car park and is appropriate for families.
-Avid hikers will prefer the route starting at Wonderland car park.
-Both tracks will lead you through rugged rock formations, and upon reaching The Pinnacle, you can marvel at the spectacular scenery of the Grampians and feel like you’re on top of the world.
+One of the most popular lookouts in Victoria, the Pinnacle is also one of the most challenging to reach.
+The most accessible trail is a 4.2km (2.6mi) return hike that begins at the Sundial car park and is appropriate for families.
+Avid hikers will prefer the route starting at the Wonderland car park.
+Both tracks will lead you through rugged rock formations, and upon reaching the Pinnacle, you can marvel at the spectacular scenery of the Grampians and feel like you’re on top of the world.

 Watch the water cascade down Victoria’s largest waterfall all year round in the Grampians National Park.
-Starting at MacKenzie Falls car park follow the steep trail downhill for two kilometres until you reach the base of MacKenzie Falls.
+Starting at MacKenzie Falls car park, follow the steep trail downhill for 2km (1.2mi) until you reach the base of MacKenzie Falls.
 Alternatively, you can view the waterfall from the platform at the Bluff, which has wheelchair access.
 Although MacKenzie is the only waterfall here with water all year round, if you’re fortunate enough to visit the Grampians in winter or spring, you’re in for a treat.
 Waterfall season in the Grampians is nothing but spectacular, especially during spring when the wildflowers are out.

 Formerly known as the Jaws of Death, the Balconies lookout offers spectacular panoramic views over Victoria Valley.
-One of the best viewpoints in the Grampians, the 2km (1.2mi) trail to the Balconies starts at Reeds Lookout Carpark which leads to The Balconies through rocky outcrops and Stringybark forest.
-Photographers should visit in the morning or at sunset to capture the magnificent scenery.
+One of the best viewpoints in the Grampians, the 2km (1.2mi) trail to the Balconies starts at Reeds Lookout car park and winds its way through rocky outcrops and stringybark forest.
+Photographers should visit in the morning or at sunset to capture the magnificent scenery in its best light.

-With a history spanning more than 50 years, the Hamilton Gallery is a beloved exhibition space showcasing over 8,000 European, Asian and Australian works of art across a number of mediums.
-From ceramics, paintings and print to metalwork, furniture, contemporary art and 18th-century watercolours, the gallery has an impressive collection and is one of Australia’s leading public galleries.
+With a history spanning nearly 60 years, the Hamilton Gallery is a world-renowned exhibition space showcasing European, Asian and Australian works of art.
+Featuring a variety of different mediums, from ceramics, paintings and print to metalwork, furniture, contemporary art and 18th-century watercolours, the gallery has an impressive collection and is one of Australia’s leading public galleries.

 Located in Ararat, the only city in Australia founded by the Chinese, the Gum San Chinese Heritage Centre tells the story of Chinese miners who made the journey from Southern China to Australia in search of gold in the 1800s.
-Built in traditional Chinese style, the centre provides a snapshot into Chinese culture in Australia and invites visitors to try calligraphy, dress in traditional costume and search for gold.
+Built in traditional Chinese style, the centre provides a snapshot into Chinese culture in Australia and invites visitors to try calligraphy, dress in traditional costume and try panning for gold.

-One of five Aboriginal art sites in the park, the Ngamadjidj Aboriginal Art Shelter is only a short walk from the Mt Stapylton campground is the Ngamadjidj Aboriginal Art Shelter.
-The artwork depicts white dancing, standing and squatting figures different in colour and style from the vast majority of northern Gariwerd art sites.
+One of five Aboriginal art sites in the park, the Ngamadjidj Aboriginal Art Shelter is only a short walk from the Mt Stapylton campground.
+Known as the Cave of Ghosts, the site features indigenous artwork depicting dancing, standing and squatting white figures different in colour and style from the vast majority of northern Gariwerd art sites.
 Aboriginal people associate the colour white with death and the spirit world and may have viewed Europeans as ghostly figures.